insn0w/Demo/README.md

-**This a process of setting up a GitHub Action CI/CD pipeline with Docker.**
+# **This a process of setting up a GitHub Action CI/CD pipeline with Docker.**

-This guide contains instructions on how to:
+This guide contains instructions on how to use a Docker project and configure GitHub Actions.

-Use a sample Docker project as an example to configure GitHub Actions.
+**Steps:**
  1. Set up the GitHub Actions workflow.
  2. Optimize your workflow to reduce build time.
  4. Set up a Docker project